ThomasBenzshawel/journey/README.md

 We are essentially making our own really specific game engine

-This is a ame engine using the same stuff we are using
+This is a game engine using the same stuff we are using

 https://libgdx.com/dev/ <--- This one is really cool (I'm going to talk about our options at our next Tuesday lab meeting)